delprosoftware/delprosoftware.github.io/docs/helpdesk/jobcreate.md

 # Creating Jobs

-To initiate the job creation process, navigate to the Helpdesk button located in the navigation bar.
-Subsequently, click on the Create Job button which will direct you to the job creation form.
+To initiate the job creation process, navigate to the *'Helpdesk'* button located in the navigation bar.
+Subsequently, select the *'Create Job'* button which will direct you to the **Job Creation Form**.

 ![Create Job button](img/create_job_button.JPG)